 Should Your Juice Bar Serve Food?

-A lot of you who are planning to open a juice bar are probably wondering whether you should serve food in your Juice Bar or not.
+A lot of you who are planning to open a juice bar are probably wondering whether you should have food on your Juice Bar Menu or not.

 Well, I have a simple answer for you...